Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

-The communication and compute overlap is also important.
-From the previous DSE experiments we see that FSDP can greatly reduce memory footprint in some cases, while not impacting runtime much.
-However, with FSDP the weight is assembled everytime it is being used.
-That should cause lots of communications and greatly increase the overall runtime, which is misaligned with our results.
+\fbox{ \parbox{\columnwidth}{ \textit{\textbf{Observation 3.} More communication might not mean more runtime.
+Communication and compute overlap also matters. } } } From the previous DSE experiments, we observe that FSDP can substantially reduce memory footprint in many cases while having minimal impact on runtime.
+At first glance, this is counterintuitive: FSDP reconstructs weights every time they are used, which should introduce additional communication and increase runtime.

-To inspect the reason, in \autoref{fig:comp_comm_overlap} we visualize the overlap ratio between compute and communication versus the overall runtime.
-We use dashed line to pair the data points with the same parallel degree, with and without weight sharding.
-From the figure we can see that for most cases where FSDP do affect, the compute-communication overlap is increased, which indicates that the extra communication introduced by FSDP can be hidden by compute.
-Furthermore, we observe that the runtime is actually becoming less for most case, possibly because the weight optimizer is also sharded and distributed, and each node has less compute to do.
+To understand this behavior, \autoref{fig:comp_comm_overlap} visualizes the ratio of compute overlapping with communication versus the overall runtime.
+Dashed lines pair configurations with the same parallel degree, comparing setups with and without weight sharding.
+The figure shows that, in most situations where FSDP has an effect, the amount of overlap increases.
+This suggests that the additional communication introduced by FSDP is largely hidden behind ongoing computation.
+Furthermore, runtime often improves slightly, likely because optimizer states are sharded across nodes, reducing per-node computation.